huggingface/transformers/CONTRIBUTING.md

 There are 4 ways you can contribute to transformers:
 * Fixing outstanding issues with the existing code;
 * Implementing new models;
-* Contributing to the examples, or to the documentation;
+* Contributing to the examples or to the documentation;
 * Submitting issues related to bugs or desired new features.

 *All are equally valuable to the community.*